Oil Futures Decline on Ukraine Peace Deal Reports, Extending Losses

 • Potential for sanctions removal and restored Russian oil supplies

-• Deal remains unstable due to unacceptable conditions from Moscow
+• Deal remains uncertain due to reported unacceptable conditions from Moscow

 Market Implications